-1.2,3,4 Soil Department, Faculty of Agriculture, The University of Jember
+Soil Department, Faculty of Agriculture, The University of Jember

-Email:candra.setiawati.faperta@unej.ac.id
+Email: candra.setiawati.faperta@unej.ac.id

-Abstract, Increasing availability of phosphate (P) and potassium (K) in soil can be driven by microbial activities, which are specifically able to dissolve P and K, known as nutrients hard to dissolve.
-The objectives of this research were to study the solubilising activity toward soil P and K by P- and K- solubilizing bacteria in sterilized and non-sterilized condition of Oxisol and Inceptisol.
+Abstract, Increasing availability of phosphate (P) and potassium (K) in the soil can be driven by microbial activities, which are accurately able to dissolve P and K, known as nutrients hard to dissolve.
+The objectives of this research were to study the solubilizing activity toward soil P and K by P- and K- solubilizing bacteria in a sterilized and non-sterilized condition of Oxisol and Inceptisol.
 Marking procedure was performed on P- and K- solubilizing bacteria to scrutinize their activities in the soil.
-Marking process was conducted by utilizing resistance toward rifampicin antibiotica concentration of 50 μg.ml-1.
-The results of this study revealed that the increasing availability of P was evident in both soil conditions (sterilized and non-sterilized).
-In Oxisol, P availability increased by 48.86%, while in Inceptisol it reached an increase by 187.77%, compared to the initial concentration.
+Marking process was conducted by utilizing resistance toward rifampicin antibiotic concentration of 50 μg.ml-1.
+The results of this study shown that the increasing availability of P was evident in both soil conditions (sterilized and non-sterilized).
+In Oxisol, P availability increased by 48.86%, while in Inceptisol it reached an increase of 187.77%, compared to the initial concentration.
 Likewise, K availability in Oxisol increased by 4.53 times, and it rose by 5.26 times in Inceptisol.
-The activities of P solubilising bacteria, in addition to being able to increase soil P availability, were also able to enhance soil's K content.
+The activities of P solubilizing bacteria, to be able to increase soil P availability, were also able to enhance soil's K content.
 Similarly, the K solubilizing bacteria were also capable of increasing P availability in both soils.